 In this unit students gain an understanding of the process designers employ to structure their thinking and communicate ideas with clients, target audiences, other designers and specialists.
-Through practical investigation and analysis of existing visual communications, students gain insight into how the selection of methods, media and materials, and the application of design elements and design principles, can create effective visual communications for specific audiences and purposes.
+Students gain insight into how the selection of methods, media and materials, and the application of design elements and design principles, can create effective visual communications for specific audiences and purposes.
 They investigate and experiment with the use of manual and digital methods, media and materials to make informed decisions when selecting suitable approaches for the development of their own design ideas and concepts.

-Students use their research and analysis of the process of visual communication designers to support the development of their own designs.
-They establish a brief for a client and apply design thinking through the design process.
+Students establish a brief for a client and apply design thinking through the design process.
 They identify and describe a client, two distinctly different needs of that client, and the purpose, target audience, context and constraints relevant to each need.

-Design from a variety of historical and contemporary design fields is considered by students to provide directions, themes or starting points for investigation and inspiration for their own work.
 Students use observational and visualisation drawings to generate a wide range of design ideas and apply design thinking strategies to organise and evaluate their ideas.
 The brief and research underpin the developmental and refinement work undertaken in Unit 4.